Set up, change or cancel a direct debit

 Sometimes, for whatever reason, you may not have enough money in your account to cover a direct debit, which can result in your payment failing.

-• For future payments, you need to make sure there’s enough money in your account on the day to cover the payment.
+• For future direct debits, you need to make sure there’s enough money in your account on the day to cover the payment.
 Otherwise the payment will fail.

-• We can't tell you when payments are due if you're paying an organisation, the organisation you’re paying controls that.
-We can only see when payments are due if you're paying off your Kiwibank Credit Card.
+• We can't tell you when direct debits are due if you're paying an organisation, the organisation you’re paying controls that.

-• If your payment fails, try to have enough money in your account for the next week (five business days) in case the organisation tries again.
+• If your direct debit fails, try to have enough money in your account for the next week (five business days) in case the organisation attempts to debit you again.
 If after a week the direct debit has not gone through, contact the organisation you’re paying and ask them to process it again or arrange to pay another way.